planttheidea/fast-copy/README.md

 The following object types are copied directly, as they are either primitives, cannot be cloned, or the common use-case implementation does not expect cloning:

 - `AsyncFunction`
-- `Boolean`
+- `Boolean` primitives
 - `Error`
 - `Function`
 - `GeneratorFunction`
-- `Number`
+- `Number` primitives
 - `Null`
 - `Promise`
-- `String`
+- `String` primitives
 - `Symbol`
 - `Undefined`
 - `WeakMap`
 - `WeakSet`

-Circular objects are supported out of the box as well.
-By default a cache based on `WeakSet` is used, but if `WeakSet` is not available then a standard `Object` fallback is used.
+Circular objects are supported out of the box.
+By default, a cache based on `WeakSet` is used, but if `WeakSet` is not available then a fallback is used.
 The benchmarks quoted below are based on use of `WeakSet`.

+## Aspects of default copiers

+Inherently, what is considered a valid copy is subjective because of different requirements and use-cases.
+For this library, some decisions were explicitly made for the default copiers of specific object types, and those decisions are detailed below.
+If your use-cases require different handling, you can always create your own custom copier with [`createCopier`](#createcopier) or [`createStrictCopier`](#createstrictcopier).

+### Error references are copied directly, instead of creating a new `*Error` object

+While it would be relatively trivial to copy over the message and stack to a new object of the same `Error` subclass, it is a common practice to "override" the message or stack, and copies would not retain this mutation.
+As such, the original reference is copied.

+### The constructor of the original object is used, instead of using known globals

+Starting in ES2015, native globals can be subclassed like any custom class.
+When copying, we explicitly reuse the constructor of the original object.
+However, the expectation is that these subclasses would have the same constructur signature as their native base class.
+This is a common community practice, but there is the possibility of inaccuracy if the contract differs.

+### Generator objects are copied, but still reference the original generator's state

+[Generator objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) are specific types of iterators, but appear like standard objects that just have a few methods (`next`, `throw`, `return`).
+These methods are bound to the internal state of the generator, which cannot be copied effectively.
+Normally this would be treated like other "uncopiable" objects and simply pass the reference through, however the "validation" of whether it is a generator object or a standard object is not guaranteed (duck-typing) and there is a runtime cost associated with.
+Therefore, the simplest path of treating it like a standard object (copying methods to a new object) was taken.

 ## Benchmarks